 - Boxing Day

-All other public holidays such as Queen’s Birthday and Labour Day are individually declared by the state and territory governments.
+All other public holidays such as Queen’s Birthday and Labour Day are declared by the territory and state governments.
 For more information, please visit the Australian Government website.

 - The Outback